pytorch/serve/kubernetes/kserve/examples/mnist/MNIST.md

 minikube start
 ```

+For this example, we need to git clone [kserve](https://github.com/kserve/kserve)
 Run the commands given in following steps from the parent directory of the root of the repository.
 For example, if you cloned the repository into /home/my_path/kserve, run the steps from /home/my_path/kserve

 Run the following for quick install of kserve